-Your GreenGeeks hosting account(s) come with the ability to run your own php.ini file allowing you to customize PHP environment variables for your scripts to work efficiently and to avoid intervention from our technical support.
+Your GreenGeeks hosting account includes the ability to run your own php.ini file which gives you the ability to customize PHP environment variables without the assistance of our technical support staff.

-How to configure PHP Settings?
+How to Configure PHP Settings

-2) Navigate to the “Software/Services” section & select “Select PHP version”:
+2) In cPanel, navigate to the “Software” section and select “Select PHP Version.”

-Viewing These Changes
+Viewing the Changes